ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) It's too expensive
+A) It's too hard to work with

-B) It perishes over time
+B) It's not strong enough

-C) It's not strong enough
+C) It perishes over time

-D) It's too hard to work with
+D) It's too expensive

 ---

-It perishes over time
+C) It perishes over time

 ///